Notes on Theory of Distributed Systems: Consistency properties

 \section{Consistency properties}

 Different shared-memory systems may provide various \conceptFormat{consistency properties}, which describe how views of an object by different processes mesh with each other.
-The strongest consistency property generally used is \concept{linearizability}~\cite{HerlihyW1990}, where an implementation of an object is \concept{linearizable} if, for any concurrent execution of the object, there is a sequential execution of the object with the same operations and return values, where the (total) order of operations in the sequential execution is a linearization of the (partial) order of operations in the concurrent execution.
+The strongest consistency property generally used is \concept{linearizability}~\cite{HerlihyW1990}, which says roughly that an implementation of an object is \concept{linearizable} if, for any complete concurrent execution of the object, there is a sequential execution of the object with the same operations and return values, where the (total) order of operations in the sequential execution is a linearization of the (partial) order of operations in the concurrent execution.
+The order in each case is defined as $a <_H b$ if the response event for operation $a$ in execution $H$ precedes the invoke event for operation $b$ in the same execution.